-- From the stream details screen, select Edit.
+1. From the stream details screen, select Edit.

 The Batch Management screen appears.

-- 2. Click the pie chart symbol

 The batch management pie chart shows the amount of memory available on the analyzer and the amount of space each batch is utilizing, as a percentage value.
 You can export batch data from this screen.
-See Batch data $export \rightarrow \square$, below.
+See Batch data export $\rightarrow \square$, below.

-Figure 70.
+Figure 68.
 Batch management screen showing batch data storage used and available

-8.2.2 Batch data export
+7.5.1 Batch data export

-Spectral batch data (.spc format) and model results (.csv format) for collected batches can be exported locally from the Raman Rxn2 or Rxn4 onto a USB memory stick or downloaded via remote access.
+Spectral batch data (.spc format) and model results (.csv format) for collected batches can be exported locally from the Raman Rxn2 or Raman Rxn4 onto a USB memory stick or downloaded via remote access.
+When models are active and predicting during collection, two .csv files (processvalues.csv and allproperties.csv) containing model results are included in the export.